-- (1) continuity of care, language requirements and gender, where lack of consideration would lead to an adverse effect on the well-being of the client; - (2) employee/client compatibility, where the lack of consideration would likely lead to an adverse effect on the health of the client.
-When a complaint arises, the Employer will investigate the complaint and endeavour to rectify the situation prior to reassigning the employee; - (3) a care need requiring a specific skill.
-Where a regular employee requires training in order to access a particular assignment for which he/she is otherwise eligible pursuant to Article 15.4(a)(3) (Scheduling of Hours), such training shall be provided to the employee as soon as reasonably practicable.
+(1) continuity of care, language requirements and gender, where lack of consideration would lead to an adverse effect on the well-being of the client;

+(2) employee/client compatibility, where the lack of consideration would likely lead to an adverse effect on the health of the client.
+When a complaint arises, the Employer will investigate the complaint and endeavour to rectify the situation prior to reassigning the employee;

+(3) a care need requiring a specific skill.
+Where a regular employee requires training in order to access a particular assignment for which they are otherwise eligible pursuant to Article 15.4(a)(3) (Scheduling of Hours), such training shall be provided to the employee as soon as reasonably practicable.

-- (c) Where an employee classified as a CHWII is eligible to be assigned hours under Article 15.4(a)(3) (Scheduling of Hours) above and where no such hours are available, the employee may opt to receive CHWI hours or to work reduced hours.
-Whichever option the employee elects, the employee shall remain entitled to CHWII hours in accordance with Article 15.4(a)(3) (Scheduling of Hours) above as soon as they become available. - (d) Ongoing hours are defined as non-relief hours which are anticipated to have a duration of three consecutive months or more.
+(c) Where an employee classified as a CHWII is eligible to be assigned hours under Article 15.4(a)(3) (Scheduling of Hours) above and where no such hours are available, the employee may opt to receive CHWI hours or to work reduced hours.
+Whichever option the employee elects, the employee shall remain entitled to CHWII hours in accordance with Article 15.4(a)(3) (Scheduling of Hours) above as soon as they become available.

+(d) Ongoing hours are defined as non-relief hours which are anticipated to have a duration of three consecutive months or more.
 Ongoing hours that have not been assigned to a regular employee pursuant to 15.4(a)(3) (Scheduling of Hours) above shall be considered unassigned.
-Where there are ongoing hours that are unassigned, and are sufficient to constitute a regular position, and which can be assigned in five-hour increments, the Employer shall first: - (1) offer, by seniority, to increase the weekly posted hours of existing regular positions, subject to Article 15.4(a)1 (Scheduling of Hours).
-The Employer shall canvass employees whose days of work and period of availability would allow for inclusion of the unassigned hours.
-Employees shall have the option to accept or decline an increase in their weekly posted hours; then, - (2) where no regular employee opts to accept an increase in their weekly posted hours, the Employer may increase the weekly posted hours of the most junior regular employee(s) whose posted days of work and period of availability would allow for inclusion of the available hours, subject to Article 15.4(a)(1) (Scheduling of Hours), or post a new regular position in accordance with Article 12 (Job Postings) and (e) below.
-Where the most junior regular employee'(s) period of availability is less than 10 hours, the period of availability may be increased to accommodate the available hours in accordance with Article 15.3 (Shift Schedules). - (3) When an employee's weekly hours are increased pursuant to this clause the Employer shall provide the employee with written confirmation of the increased hours. - (e) Unassigned ongoing hours shall be deemed sufficient to constitute a regular position where 20 or more such hours can be scheduled within the following parameters: - (1) up to five consecutive days of work; and - (2) definable period of availability as per Article 15.3(b) (Shift Schedules); - (3) geographic location.
+Where there are ongoing hours that are unassigned, and are sufficient to constitute a regular position, and which can be assigned in five-hour increments, or less if they have a position that is greater than 35 weekly posted hours the Employer shall first:

+(1) offer, by seniority, to increase the weekly posted hours of existing regular positions, subject to Article 15.4(a)1 (Scheduling of Hours).
+The Employer shall canvass employees whose days of work and period of availability or fixed shift would allow for inclusion of the unassigned hours.
+Employees scheduled under Article 15.3 (a) (1) shall only be assigned ongoing hours if it does not result in a new fixed hours split shift.
+Employees shall have the option to accept or decline an increase in their weekly posted hours; then,

+(2) where no regular employee opts to accept an increase in their weekly hours, the Employer may increase the weekly hours of the most junior regular employee(s) whose days of work and period of availability or fixed shift would allow for inclusion of the available hours, or if it does not result in a new fixed hours split shift, subject to Article 15.4(a)(1) (Scheduling of Hours), or post a new regular position in accordance with Article 12 (Job Postings) and (e) below.
+Where the most junior regular employee'(s) period of availability is less than 10 hours, the period of availability may be increased to accommodate the available hours in accordance with Article 15.3 (Shift Schedules).

+(3) When an employee's weekly hours are increased pursuant to this clause the Employer shall provide the employee with written confirmation of the increased hours.

+(e) Unassigned ongoing hours shall be deemed sufficient to constitute a regular position where 20 or more such hours can be scheduled within the following parameters:

+- (1) up to five consecutive days of work; and - (2) definable period of availability as per Article 15.3(b) (Shift Schedules); - (3) geographic location.